louiscenter/promo-scraper/README.md

 ![Screenshot of promo-scraper, courtesy of Adam Harvey](https://pbs.twimg.com/media/CoOiQNnXEAAukbj.jpg)

 ## Notes
-Twitter currently distributes different login pages depending on where you connect from geographically. `promo-scraper` is currently tested on the German login page, but will be updated soon to handle different login pages.

 `promo-scraper` requires Node.js, and was built and tested using Node v5.4.0, on Mac OS X 10.11.5.

 `promo-scraper` utilises Nightmare.js, jsdom, and dateformat.